sadoprotocol/sado-api/README.md

 ### Issues

-If there are issues with the deployment `ssh` into the EC2 instance @ 52.63.33.11 to troubleshoot.
-Please not the following EC2 setup we are using for where to begin.
+If there are issues with the deployment `ssh` into the EC2 instance ubuntu@`52.63.33.11` to troubleshoot.
+Please note the following EC2 setup we are using for where to begin.
+You will need to have your public ssh key added to the instance to be able to access it.

 #### NGINX